Frequently Asked Questions*

 - I already have a bachelor's degree, why was I admitted to the Health Care Studies program?

-- What courses can I register for as a first semester Liberal Arts and Sciences student on a path to nursing?
+- What courses can I register for as a first semester student to maximize my chances of being admitted into Nursing?

 - If I can't get into FLCC's nursing program, what other options do I have?